-It is essential to make a full record of how you have carefully considered all these points and of the efforts you have made to work with colleagues to provide the best care in the circumstances.
+It's essential to make a full record of how you have carefully considered all these points and of the efforts you have made to work with colleagues to provide the best care in the circumstances.

-What do I do if I get complaints or GMC investigations about any aspect of my work during the Covid-19 outbreak?
+What do I do if I get complaints or GMC investigations about any aspect of my work during the COVID-19 outbreak?

 It's possible for complaints and GMC referrals to be made during or as a result of this COVID-19 outbreak.

 We're here to assist in the usual way and it's important that members continue to seek our advice with any medico-legal problems as soon as they arise by contacting our free helpline.